mdenomy/intro-design-workshop/README.md

 Now we are using mocks, is that better or worse.
 In this case I think it is better, but understand what you are getting into.
 In this case I want to not be coupled to particular fees, but I have also lost some "integration" test coverage.

+## Iteration 14
+Can create a sample application that shows accounts for different clients.

+All the logic for what fees are applied is outside of the CheckingAccount, can use a factory to construct the accounts.